 Contact our law firm today if you suspect that your employer has violated New York’s Overtime Law.
 If you work more than 40 hours per week, you must be paid overtime.
 We are here to help you receive overtime pay that you rightfully deserve.

-At Levine & Blit, our NYC overtime lawyers offer a free consultation to help you determine whether you are entitled to overtime pay in New York.
+At Levine & Blit, our NYC overtime lawyers offer a Free Case Evaluation to help you determine whether you are entitled to overtime pay in New York.
 You can reach Levine & Blit at (212) 967-3000.